newrelic/newrelic-telemetry-sdk-specs/capabilities.md

 | `name` | text | This is the name of a metric. |
 | `attributes` | dictionary/map/hash | A map of key/value pairs associated with this metric.
 Values can be a string, numeric, or boolean. |
 | `timestamp`  | timestamp | A timestamp is required on every metric.
 It may be omitted if it is included in the metric [batch](#metric-batch). |

-It must be possible to construct a metric with a name and set of attributes.

 #### `Count`